Praveenterax/Traffic-sign-Detection-Recognition-Matlab-RandomForest/README.md

 # Trafficsign_Detection_Recognition_MATLAB_RandomForest
 Detect traffic sign and recognize them using Image Processing algorithms and Machine Learning(Random Forest)

+This project composes of two major phases:
+1. Detection (using Image Processing, no machine learning involved)
+2. Recognition (using machine learning)

 To tun the code:
 1. Run extract_hog_features file
 2. make necessary changes such as path directory, cell size and image size